 Medical Stop Loss: Provides financial protection to employers who self-fund their medical benefit plans.
 In May 2018, Guardian announced that it was exiting this line of business, no longer accepting new customers and would not offer renewals.
 The majority of these customers (which was less than 200 customers) were terminated by the end of 2018.
-Guardian expects essentially no stop loss premium in 2020.
+Guardian expects essentially no stop loss premium in 2021.

-Absence Management Administration: Through its wholly owned subsidiary, The Reed Group, Guardian provides administrative services, software and content subscriptions to employers and insurance carriers to manage employee absences.
+Absence Management Administration: Guardian provides employers administration and management services of (regulatory/statutory and employer defined) leave of absence programs.
+Additionally, through its wholly owned subsidiary, The Reed Group, Guardian also provides administrative services (for leave management, short and long term disability), software, and content subscriptions to large employers (primarily over 10K lives) and insurance carriers to manage employee absences.